wp-plugins/login-sidebar-widget/readme.txt

 == Frequently Asked Questions ==

-= For any kind of problem =
+= For any kind of queries =

 1. Please email me demoforafo@gmail.com.
 Contact me at http://www.aviplugins.com/support.php
 2. Or you can write comments directly to my plugins page.
 Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

 * If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
-Sample .PO file can be downloaded from <a href="http://www.aviplugins.com/language-sample/lwa-es_ES.po">here</a>
+Sample .PO file can be downloaded from <a href="http://www.aviplugins.com/language-sample/login-sidebar-widget-es_ES.po">here</a>

 == Screenshots ==

-1. front end login sidebar view
+1. Frontend login widget view.
+2. Admin login with captcha security.
-2. settings page view
+3. settings page view.
-3. widget view
+4. Widget view.
-4. Forgot password form
+5. Forgot password form.
-5. facebook comments addon view
+6. Facebook Comments Addon view.

 == Changelog ==

+= 5.2.1 =
+* plugin code modifications.

+= 5.2.0 =
+* Code updated with some security modifications.

+= 5.1.5 =
+* Captcha security added in admin and frontend login forms.

+= 5.1.4 =
+* plugin code optimized.

+= 5.1.3 =
+* news dashboard widget optimized.

+= 5.1.2 =
+* Settings saved message in admin panel.

 = 5.1.1 =
 * Option to add after login redirect URL with redirect to page option.